Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Introduction

 1. We propose the MCNP Solver, an innovative unsupervised approach for training neural solvers that can be applied to PDE systems with probabilistic representation.
 We also devise several strategies to boost performance and efficiency during the convection and diffusion processes in SDE simulations.

 2. Our experiments involving the convection-diffusion, Allen-Cahn, and Navier-Stokes equations demonstrate significant improvements in accuracy and efficiency over other unsupervised neural solvers, particularly for simulation tasks with complex spatiotemporal variations and coarse step sizes.
+Furthermore, we conduct experiments to solve 2D fractional diffusion on a disk, extending the MCNP Solver to mesh-free and fractional Laplacian scenarios.

-3. Beyond comparisons with unsupervised learning methods, we comprehensively compare the MCNP Solver with other widely-used PDE solvers, including the traditional Eulerian solver, Monte Carlo methods, and the supervised training approach.
+3. Beyond comparisons with unsupervised learning methods, we comprehensively compare MCNP Solver with other widely-used PDE solvers, including the Eulerian solver, Monte Carlo methods, and the supervised training approach.
 We delve into a detailed discussion on each method's strengths, weaknesses, and application scopes.

 The structure of this paper is as follows: Section~\ref{sec:related} introduces related works on two types of neural PDE solvers.
 Section~\ref{sec:method} provides a detailed overview of the probabilistic representation of the PDEs and the proposed MCNP Solver.
 Sections~\ref{sec:exp} and \ref{sec:addexp} present the experimental results of the MCNP Solver in comparison with unsupervised learning methods and other popular PDE solvers, respectively.
 Finally, Section~\ref{sec:future} summarizes our method, discusses its limitations and outlines potential future work.